jarekbryk/compbioftw/compbioftw.md

 ### Do it in style

-Code style guides for R. Pick one and stick to it.
+Code style guides for R. Pick one and stick to it:

 - [Hadley Wickham's R code style guide](http://adv-r.had.co.nz/Style.html)
 - [Google R code style guide](https://google.github.io/styleguide/Rguide.xml)